Andrews-McMeel-Universal/amu-code_standards/general/supported-browsers/README.md

 Mobile Browsers

 - Android v11 and above
-- Chrome
+- Chrome 85 and above
 - iOS v13 and above
-- Safari, Chrome
+- Safari 13 and above, Chrome 85 and above

 # Device Support